<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 User management also involves real-time monitoring, which involves checking logged-in users and their activities.
 To do this, you can use Linux commands like "who" and "w."

-The "who" command lists currently logged-in users along with their session details, while "w" provides information about the user’s activities.
+The "who" command lists currently logged-in users along with their session details, such as the terminal they’re using, login time, and more.
+An output for this command might look like this:

 How StrongDM Helps With Listing Users in Linux